Nelson T. Johnson: Influence on Far Eastern policy

 Johnson first became intimately involved in shaping American policy toward China in 1925 when he assumed the office of Chief of the Division of Far Eastern Affairs in the State Department.
 In 1929 he came to China as the U.S. Minister to the Republic of China.
 His title was Minister, rather than Ambassador, because the U.S. Legation in China had not been raised to the status of an embassy.
 When in May 1935 Japan said that it planned to raise its Legation in China to the grade of embassy the U.S. moved to follow suit.
 Due to the required Senate confirmation Johnson did not officially become U.S. ambassador to the R.O.C until mid-September 1935.
 Both as Minister and as Ambassador to the R.O.C, Johnson provided the State Department with important communications that assisted the Coolidge, Hoover, and Roosevelt administrations determine their policies with respect to China and China's unsettled relationship with Japan and the Western powers.
 For example, during Japan's invasion of Manchuria, which began on the evening of September 18, 1931 near Shenyang, Johnson urged Hoover's Secretary of State, Stimson to avoid any appearance of siding with Japan, and to rather uphold the Nine-Power Treaty, which affirmed China's sovereignty.
 Far Eastern expert Dorothy Borg wrote, "Johnson's cable made a deep impression on Stimson..."
 Johnson made major contributions during the Coolidge, Hoover, and the early Roosevelt administrations.
 He favored going as far as American interests would allow in helping China regain its sovereignty, and he consistently guided US Secretaries of State Kellogg and Stimson on a moderate course in their policy.

 Johnson was Kellogg's principal advisor on US foreign policy in China.
 Perceiving that Western imperialism in Asia was coming to an end, Johnson advocated for the US and other Western powers to restore Chinese sovereignty and end extraterritoriality as soon as possible.
-Understanding that a violent revolution was be necessary to improve China's development, Johnson and Kellogg both hoped that by playing a major role in the restoration of Chinese sovereignty the U.S. would continue to maintain good relations with China.
+Understanding that a violent revolution was necessary to improve China's development, Johnson and Kellogg both hoped that by playing a major role in the restoration of Chinese sovereignty the U.S. would continue to maintain good relations with China.
 Over the course of his tenure as ambassador, Johnson consistently opposed U.S. interference in Chinese affairs, advocating for a conciliatory American approach during the 1925 Canton–Hong Kong strike and Nanking incident of 1927; in June 1925, the Chinese government sent a note to U.S. officials requesting a revision of existing Sino-American treaties, to which Johnson responded positively.
 A new treaty between the U.S. and China was signed in July 1928, granting the Chinese government tariff autonomy and containing mutual guarantees of most-favored-nation treatment.
 The treaty marked a milestone Kellogg's and Johnson' quest to champion China's sovereignty.